-Dan Zarella recently released a sweet, scientific infographic on Facebook statistics titled How to Get More Likes, Comments and Shares on Facebook.
+Dan Zarella recently released a sweet, scientific infographic on Facebook statistics titled How to Get More Likes, Comments and Shares on Facebook (UPDATE: that link is now broken, please read more on Llikes here).
 I am big fan of Zarella’s as he is dedicated to the data and science and the actual behaviours of people with social media and the web.
 But data and science by themselves do not necessarily help you.
 They are are just, well, data and science.
 It is the application of this information that is useful and it is only useful to YOU if it works for what YOU are trying to accomplish with YOUR audience.
 Here’s a potential process you can go through to apply rich data like this to improve your strategy.

 1. Read It!
 (I mean really read it)

 Sounds simple I know but the tendency with processing data is to gloss over it.
 Infographs help distill the key facts but also make it easy to scan, think “that’s cool” and move on.
 Go over it a few times, see if there’s an explanation of the process or other relevant information on how the data was accumulated.

 2. Recognize It!